 Would we live better and feel happier?
 Would we demonstrate more sincerity and authenticity in our behavior?
 I certainly think so.

 I’m not suggesting that we all should go back to the way things were.
-We’ve worked hard to achieve our progress, as is reflected by our medical and technological advancements and stable social conditions defined by equality, justice and racial integration.
+We’ve worked hard to achieve our progress, as is reflected by our medical and technological advancements and the stable social conditions we’ve created by promoting equality, justice and racial integration.

 We now live in an individualistic age where most of us have the resources and the freedom to become whoever we want to be and live out our dreams.
 We’re a forward-looking and future-centric society, focused on growth and moving on to the next best thing.